ildoonet/simulated-annealing-for-tsp/README.md

 | ulysses16 | 74.11 | 73.99 | -0.163% | 0.43 |
 | ulysses22 | 75.67 | 75.31 | -0.470% | 0.91 |
 | a280 | 2586.77 | 2750.55 | 6.331% | 230.55 |

+* You can compare this result with other commercial packages like [Concorde](http://www.math.uwaterloo.ca/tsp/concorde/benchmarks/bench99.html).